-During the day 18 teams, including some from the Bahrain Police, Jordanian Army, Royal Army of Oman and the Pakistan Military Academy, took to the parade square and marched in slow time and then quick time in front of the steps of Old College to show off their drill.
+Here, we take a look back at the event, that took place in the summer of 2018, as 18 teams - including some from the Bahrain Police, Jordanian Army, Royal Army of Oman and the Pakistan Military Academy - took to the parade square and marched in slow time and then quick time in front of the steps of Old College to show off their drill.

 Just 12 weeks before the competition, Warrant Officer Class 2 (WO2) Lee Lawson, Colour Sergeant Hamilton, Colour Sergeant McKenna from the Royal Military Academy Sandhurst (RMAS) deployed to Pakistan to mentor and coach the Pakistan Military Academy pace sticking team as they had never taken up this particular drill.

 The novices won the overall best international team and WO2 Lee Lawson was at the competition to cheer them on and see how much they had progressed.

 “We showed them the door, these guys have gone away and just rehearsed and rehearsed and added to it as well.

 "They have taken what we have done, added their own Pakistan style to it and just come here and just shown how fantastic they are at what they do and they rightly deserve what they got.”

 Not sure what pace sticking is?
 WO2 Company Sergeant Major David Roper of the Grenadier Guards explains...

 "Pace sticking in it's simplest form is a form of foot drill which traces its origins back to the Royal Artillery who used to use a stick very similar to what we use today to mark out distances, tactically between their guns and ammunition stores...